nickhuang1996/HJL-re-id/README.md

 HJL-re-id
 =========
 - An awesome project for person re-id.
+- this project contains adequate support for `log recording`, `loss monitoring` and `visualization ranked images`.
 - This is the pytorch implementation the paper `Joint multi-scale discrimination and region segmentation for person re-ID`.[paper](https://www.sciencedirect.com/science/article/pii/S0167865520303275#bib0023)

 # Introduction